 Cinderella Aurora character decorates the vanilla flavored side; the Black Tiana character decorates the watermelon flavored side.
 Just… wow.

-Thanks to Caroline H. for forwarding this along.Lisa Wade is a professor of sociology at Occidental College and the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+Thanks to Caroline H. for forwarding this along.Lisa Wade is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+You can follow her on Twitter, Facebook, and Instagram.